 These Meal Prep Unstuffed Pepper Bowls are loaded with stuffed pepper flavors and packed with veggies like zucchini, onion, tomatoes, and bell peppers!
 Pair with your fave rice or side for the perfect make-ahead lunch!

-Another goal with this meal prep dish – all the flavors and comfort of stuffed peppers, without spending time actually stuffing the peppers.
+My main goal with this meal prep dish – all the flavors and comfort of stuffed peppers, without spending time actually stuffing the peppers.
 It’s got more of a stir fry/big bowl of comfort vibe going on, and I hope you like it 🙂

 Why I love these Meal Prep Unstuffed Pepper Bowls: